ds5110/nemsis-911/README.md

 ## Makefile Instructions for Reproducibility
 1) **make environment** - to create a conda environment named `project-duggani` with the required dependencies, from `environment.yml`.
 1) **conda activate project-duggani** to activate the conda environment.
+1) Drop the zipped NEMSIS dataset into `data/raw/`.
 1) **make** - running the `make` command will process all data from the ZIP file into txt files, create an sqlite database, filter a prepared dataset using the filters defined in `constants`, and then run EDA & epinephrine analysis files.

 **Optional Makefile Commands**
-* **make query** may be used to run the `src/query.py` file, which saves the top few results of a database query into the `reports/query_results` directory. *Note: change the query text and parameters within the python file for subsequent queries*
+* **make query** may be used to run the `src/query.py` file, which saves the top few results of a database query into the `reports/query_results` directory. *Note: change the query text and parameters within the python file for subsequent queries*.
+For more information on how this works, see [here](./markdown/Query_Exploration.md)
 * **make clean** will remove all data text files, the NEMSIS_PUB.db object, and the generated items in `figs` and `reports` directories
+* **make rebuild_database** will remove the NEMSIS_PUB.db file, and rebuild the database.
+This option exists in case you update the constant files, and want to rebuild the databse without unpacking the text files again.
+* **make reselect_events** will re-run the query in `src/filter_primary_NEMSIS_cases.py`, and update the `data/processed/selected_events.pickle`, for when the filter criteria in constants are updated and the data needs to be refreshed.

 ## Project Layout
 ```
-├── environment.yml            <- Conda environment file
+├── environment.yml            <- yml file with dependencies for conda
 ├── Makefile                   <- Makefile that extracts processed data from original zip file
-├── Plan.md                    <- Detailed project plan including milestones and timelines
-├── Proposal.md                <- Project description, intended approach, and EDA support for feasibility
 ├── README.md                  <- You are here
 ├── Terms.md                   <- Mandatory disclosure required by the NEMSIS dataset Terms of Use
+├── markdown                   <- this directory contains additional markdown files for reference
+│   ├── Proposal.md            <- Project description, intended approach, and EDA support for feasibility
+│   ├── Plan.md                <- Project plan and timeline.
+│   ├── etc...                 <- Additional markdown files include EDA resuls, detailed Makefile instructions, etc.
 ├── data
 │   ├── csv                    <- A relic from Aaron Fihn's project, may be used to store csv files for easier parsing, if desired.
 │   ├── interim                <- The unzipped text files